resolve109/study-aws-sa/aws-study-guide.md

   - Prevents reporting processes from impacting document modifications or additions
   - Superior to Multi-AZ RDS deployments whose secondary instances aren't accessible for queries
   - More compatible with existing PostgreSQL code than migrating to NoSQL solutions

+### EventBridge for Resource Scheduling
+- **Start/Stop EC2 and RDS Instances**:
+  - Create Lambda functions to start/stop EC2 instances and RDS instances on a schedule
+  - Configure EventBridge (formerly CloudWatch Events) to invoke these functions based on cron expressions
+  - More cost-effective than running a dedicated EC2 instance to manage the scheduling
+  - Easier to maintain than shell scripts and crontab
+  - Fully serverless solution with minimal operational overhead
+  - Ideal for non-production environments that only need to run during business hours

+### S3 Storage Cost Optimization
+- **Intelligent-Tiering for Unknown Access Patterns**:
+  - Create S3 Lifecycle configuration rules to transition objects to S3 Intelligent-Tiering
+  - Perfect for data with unpredictable or changing access patterns
+  - Automatically moves objects between frequent and infrequent access tiers
+  - Optimizes storage costs without performance impact or operational overhead
+  - More cost-effective than manual tier selection when access patterns are unknown

+### AWS Snowball Edge for Data Transfer
+- **Large Data Migration Use Cases**:
+  - Most cost-effective solution for transferring petabytes of data to AWS within tight timeframes
+  - Ideal when internet bandwidth constraints would make online transfer take months or years
+  - Securely transfers large datasets using physical devices with encryption
+  - More practical than Direct Connect or internet-based transfers for one-time large migrations
+  - Particularly valuable when transfer must be completed within a specific timeframe (e.g., 2 weeks)
+  - Encrypted-by-default for sensitive data protection during transit